Vitamin K deficiency bleeding of the newborn

 The condition is grouped into three categories:

-- Early-onset VKDB is very rare.
-It occurs during the first hours after birth and within 48 hours.
-It is most usually caused by use of anti-seizure medicines or some other medicines, including a blood thinner called Coumadin, during pregnancy.
+- Immediate-onset VKDB is very rare.
+It occurs within the first 48 hours after birth and is usually a result of anti-seizure medicines or some other medicines, including a blood thinner called Coumadin, taken by mothers during pregnancy.

-- Classic-onset disease occurs between 2 to 7 days after birth.
-It may be seen in breastfed infants who did not receive a vitamin K shot within the first week after birth, such as those for whom feedings were delayed initially.
-It is also rare.
+- Early-onset (formerly called “classic-onset”) disease is also rare.
+It occurs between 1 to 14 days after birth.
+It is usually seen in breastfed infants who did not receive a vitamin K shot.

-- Late-onset VKDB is seen in infants between 2 weeks and 2 months old.
-It is also more common in children who did not receive a vitamin K shot.
+- Late-onset VKDB is seen in infants between 2 weeks and 6 months old.
+It is also more likely to happen in those who did not receive a vitamin K shot.

-Newborns and infants with the following problems involving the gastrointestinal system are also more likely to develop this disorder:
+Anyone of any age with the following problems involving the gastrointestinal system is also at risk to develop this disorder:

 - Belly button area